 Wild camping in stunning locations next to rivers and in forests

-Sweeping views from Mt Nyangani, the highest mountain in Zimbabwe
+Sweeping views from the summit of Mt Nyangani, the highest and most mystical mountain in Zimbabwe

 All the info you need